 I bought the table legs and brackets at Menards, and they are an inexpensive way to completely change the look of a piece.
 My store carried the legs in 6”, 8”, and 12” inch styles.
 I chose the 12” to give the dresser maximum height.
 I also chose the straight leg brackets, as opposed to the angled leg brackets.
 Angled legs would have given it a bit more of a retro look than I was going for, but still would have been very pretty.

 I primed the legs and then gave them a coat of brass gilding so they would have a strong gold color that was just a bit reflective.
+I think this is a nice marriage of glam and vintage that really adds to the look of the piece.

 NOTE: The dresser is sturdy enough that it will stand up just fine on its own, but if you live in a home with pets or kids, PLEASE take the time to use the included wall mount kit to secure the dresser to the wall behind it.